hotschedules/gettingstarted/docs/MobileApps.md

 * -d = delete
 * -a = aggregate

-*Note: If you created an app-generator app, the type you specified with the -t flag will be automatically added to the local app profile definition.
+If you created an app-generator app, the type you specified with the -t flag will be automatically added to the local app profile definition.

 View the definition of the profile.